mpacula/COSMOS/docs/source/getting_started.rst

 .. warning::
-    If a task in a stage with the same tags has already been executed successfully, it will not be re-executed or altered, *even if the actual command has already changed because you modified the script*.
-In the future Cosmos may emmit a warning when this occurs.
-This can be especially tricky when you try to change task that has no tags (when it's the only task in it's stage), and has executed successfully.
+    If a task in a stage with the same tags has already been executed successfully, it will not be re-executed or altered, *even if the actual command has changed because you modified the script*.
+In the future Cosmos may emmit a warning when this occurs or automatically re-run these tasks.
+This can be
+    especially tricky when you try to change task that has no tags (this can happen when it's the only task in it's stage), and has executed successfully.